eabrahim3666-coder/eabrahim3666-coder/README.md

 ## About Me

-I build **complete software products**—from beautiful Next.js interfaces to scalable Node.js backends with AI workflows, authentication, billing, real-time communication, and production-grade architecture.
+I build complete software products—from polished **Next.js** interfaces to scalable **Node.js** backends with authentication, AI workflows, real-time communication, billing systems, and production-grade architecture.

-Over the past year I've focused on solving real business problems rather than building tutorial clones.
-Every project on this profile was designed to behave like software that people can actually rely on.
+Instead of chasing every new framework, I enjoy building software that solves real business problems and can actually be used in production.

 ---